ThirdDegreeCancer/CS207Project/README.md

 > **Note:** If you're getting a repeated *"Controller not found"* error in the monitor, go back and make sure you have your controller wired up properly.
 Reference the image above.
 It is the FEMALE end (on the GameCube), so wire accordingly.

 ## Software
+After you have finished wiring up your controller, it's time to configure the HC-05.
+Unplug the FTDI adapter, and wire up your RX and TX wires to the pin 2 and 3 on your Arduino.
+Then, download and run [this](https://github.com/evankale/RN42Config/blob/master/RN42Config.ino), open the Serial Monitor, make sure the baud rate is set correctly, set line ending to "No line ending", then type in '$$$' and press enter.
+Then, set line return to "Newline", then type and enter the following:
+- SF,1
+- S~,6
+- SN,[the name you want your device to be]
+- SH,0230
+- R,1

+Once you have completed this, you should have a perfectly function Bluetooth device.
+Open up your phone or another Bluetooth enabled device, and you should see the name you chose come up as an available device.

-All you have to do is download and extract the repository, and run the **"[name of main file]"** file inside the **/src/** folder. **MAKE SURE you temporarily unplug the RX and TX pins**, or else you will be unable to upload the sketch.
-Now, just connect to the controller.
-The controller input is configurable in the sketch, but it should match the controls of a regular gamepad.
+To run our sketch, all you have to do is download and run the **"[name of main file]"** file from this repository. **MAKE SURE you temporarily unplug the RX and TX pins while uploading the sketch**.
+Now, just connect your controller.

+#### Configuring
+Every device has a different configuration for Bluetooth HID.
+In the future, we may include some pre-existing profiles to choose from.
+Right now, it is configured to run on Android.
+The way the controller sends data is configurable from inside the sketch (under the sections labeled "edit this").
 (Many buttons cannot be bound yet.
-We will do some research and see if it is possible to make the buttons work)
+We will do some research and see if it is possible to make the buttons work).

 > **Note:** If you aren't getting any input from the controller, try disconnecting and reconnecting to the device, or even unplugging the Arduino.
 ## Team